-- Step 1 Choose Administration > Network Resources > RADIUS Server Sequences. - The RADIUS Server Sequences page appears. - Step 2 Click Add to add a RADIUS server sequence, or choose an existing RADIUS server sequence and click Edit or Duplicate to edit or duplicate an existing sequence. - Step 3 Enter the name of the RADIUS server sequence. - Step 4 Enter an optional description. - Step 5 In the User Selected Service Type area, choose the external RADIUS servers that you want to use as policy servers from the Available list box and move them to the Selected list box. - Step 6 Expand Advanced Settings. - Step 7 Enter the following information in the Advanced Settings area: - a.
-Remote Accounting-Check this check box to enable accounting in the remote policy server. - b.
-Local Accounting-Check this check box to enable accounting in Cisco ISE.
+- Step 1 Choose Administration > Network Resources > RADIUS Server Sequences. - The RADIUS Server Sequences page appears. - Step 2 Click Add to add a RADIUS server sequence, or choose an existing RADIUS server sequence and click Edit or Duplicate to edit or duplicate an existing sequence. - Step 3 Enter the name of the RADIUS server sequence. - Step 4 Enter an optional description. - Step 5 In the User Selected Service Type area, choose the external RADIUS servers that you want to use as policy servers from the Available list box and move them to the Selected list box. - Step 6 Check the Remote Accounting check box to enable accounting in the remote policy server. - Step 7 Check the Local Accounting check box to enable accounting in Cisco ISE. - Step 8 Click on the Advanced Attributes Settings tab, and enter the following information in the Advanced Settings area: - a.

-- c.
 Strip Start of Subject Name up to the First Occurrence of the Separator-Check this check box to strip the username from the prefix.
-For example, if the subject name is acme\smith and the separator is \, the username becomes smith. - d.
+For example, if the subject name is acme\userA and the separator is \, the username becomes userA. - b.
 Strip End of Subject Name from the Last Occurrence of the Separator-Check this check box to strip the username from the suffix.
-For example, if the subject name is smith@acme.com and the separator is @, the username becomes smith.
+For example, if the subject name is userA@abc.com and the separator is @, the username becomes userA.

-You must enable the strip options to extract the username from NetBIOS or User Principle Name (UPN) format usernames (user@domain.com or /domain/user) because only usernames are passed to the RADIUS server for authenticating the user.
+- You must enable the strip options to extract the username from NetBIOS or User Principle Name (UPN) format usernames (user@domain.com or /domain/user), because only usernames are passed to the RADIUS server for authenticating the user. - If you activate both the \ and @ stripping functions, and you are using Cisco AnyConnect, Cisco ISE does not accurately trim the first \ from the string.
+However, each stripping function that is used individually, however, works as it is designed with Cisco AnyConnect. - c.
+Modify Attributes in the Request to the External RADIUS Server-Check this check box to allow Cisco ISE to manipulate attributes that come from or go to the authenticated RADIUS server.